 - 2004 - 2008 PhD, Max Planck Institute of Molecular Cell Biology and Genetics, Dresden

-Our overarching goal is to elucidate the molecular and cellular mechanisms that enable or prevent brain repair, a fundamental unresolved challenge at the interface of neuroscience and tissue repair biology.
+Our overarching goal is to elucidate the molecular and cellular mechanisms that enable or prevent central nervous system (CNS) repair, a fundamental unresolved challenge at the interface of neuroscience and tissue repair biology.

-We are approaching this complex task by using larvae of the zebrafish, a small tropical fish that is hardy and easy to maintain and breed.
-Importantly, larval zebrafish are almost entirely transparent, which means that we can easily watch the cells and molecules that contribute to brain repair in real time under a microscope.
-Another reason for using larval zebrafish to study brain repair is their high regenerative capacity and the speed with which repair occurs: we have found that these very young zebrafish can rebuild their brain tissue within days of an injury.
+We are approaching this complex task by studying larvae of the zebrafish, a small tropical fish that is hardy and easy to maintain and breed.
+Importantly, larval zebrafish are almost entirely transparent, which means that we can easily watch cells and molecules in their nervous system in real time under a microscope.

-We are using RNA sequencing and small molecule screening to identify genes and pathways that control how many cells die after a brain injury, with the aim of developing therapeutic strategies that can protect nerve cells.
+Our current research focusses on the question of how cell death is regulated after CNS injury.
+We are using RNA sequencing and small molecule screening to identify genes and pathways that control how many nerve cells die after a CNS injury, with the aim of developing therapeutic strategies that can protect these cells.

-Ultimately, understanding the cellular and molecular events that lead to successful brain repair in zebrafish may help us to develop novel therapeutic strategies for brain injury in humans.
+Ultimately, understanding the cellular and molecular events that lead to successful nervous system repair in zebrafish may help us to develop novel therapeutic strategies for CNS injury in humans.

 - François Waharte, Postdoctoral Fellow